EdouardGautier/Be-an-Artist/README.md

 You can, by pressing the appropriate button, then draw :

+- Shapes
   - Lines
   - Circles
   - Ellipses
   - Stars (choice of the length and the number of possible branches)
   - Rectangle
   - Squares

 ## Usage